-15.8 How will the DSL respond to concerns of child on child abuse?
+15.9 How will the DSL respond to concerns of child on child abuse?

-In some situations, a child will make a direct disclosure of child on child abuse, or their peers may report something has occurred.
+In some situations, a child will make a direct disclosure of child-on-child abuse, or their peers may report something has occurred.
 Alternatively, a staff member may raise a concern having witnessed or been told about an incident.
 The DSL will discuss the behaviour with the member of staff raising the concern and will in all situations, take any immediate steps to ensure the safety of the victim(s) or any other child(ren) including the perpetrator.
 Where the DSL considers or suspects that the behaviour might constitute abuse, Children's Social Care will be contacted immediately and, in any event, within 24 hours of the DSL becoming aware of it.
 The DSL will discuss the incident with Children's Social Care and agree on a course of action, which may include (a) taking any steps to ensure the safety and wellbeing of any children affected; (b) further investigation; (c) referral to other agencies such as the Police (where a crime may have been committed), CAMHS, a specialist harmful sexual behaviour team and/or youth offending services.

-Any response should be decided in conjunction with Children's Social Care and other relevant agencies and should:
+Any response should be decided in conjunction with Children's Social Care and other relevant agencies and should investigate the incident and the wider context and assess and mitigate the risk posed by the perpetrator(s) to the victim(s) and to other children.